hpxmlwg/hpxml/guide/source/program_administrator/implementation_goals.rst

   season, in order to reduce contractor burden.

-By thinking strategically through the questions outlined above and identifying what opportunities you want to take on, you should be prepared to design the balance of your implementation plan.
+By thinking strategically through the questions outlined above and identifying of which opportunities you want to take advantage, you should be prepared to design the balance of your implementation plan.
 It can be tempting to try to achieve all the goals in your plan through your initial implementation.
 However, it is better to stage your plan in more manageable phases.
 Consider taking on opportunities that start with the local market and your direct interaction with contractors and trade allies.
-Then, as you reach steady state and feel confident in your implementation, you can begin to layer take on additional phases and efforts?
+Then, as you reach steady state and feel confident in your implementation, you can begin to layer on additional phases and efforts.